USCDataScience/polar.usc.edu/README.md

 - Open timeSeriesChart.html

 Immediately, you will see a ton of scripts and links that this HTML file is dependent on.
 However, a majority of these links are actually not needed and can be removed.
-If you compare this to the file to the file I altered, which can be found in the Github page's data/HTML/Team29SiteC.html, you can see the number of links that I removed.
+If you compare this to the file to the file I altered, which can be found in the Github page's data/HTML/Team29SiteC.html, you can see links that I removed.

 - Remove unnecessary links/scripts in timeSeriesChart.html